gregoriokusowski/remotr/README.md

 ```
 $ git clone git://github.com/gregoriokusowski/remotr.git
-$ bundle
+$ cd remotr/ && bundle
 ```

+Note: Just in case you don't have bundler, or don't want to use it, it's possible to install sinatra manually with ```gem install sinatra```.

 ### Up and Running

-If you are ready with the setup steps, feel free to run the following:
+If you are ready with the setup steps, feel free to run the following on the remotr folder:

 ```
 $ ruby remotr.rb